 - a period of silence

 - 'Lest We Forget' (said by the MC, then repeated by all present)

 - the sounding of the 'Rouse' on a trumpet or bugle

-- playing of the Australian national anthem
+- playing of the Australian national anthem.

-Application to hold a wreath laying service
+Apply to hold a commemorative service

 All ceremonial activities at the Shrine must be approved by the Trustees.